alexKleider/phInfo/README.md

 ... and then power down the `Pi` (simply pull out the micro USB power cord,) and move its SD card into the card reader of your staging machine.
-Then on the staging machine, unmount anything that's been automounted and save an image of the card.
+Then on the staging machine, unmount anything that's been auto-mounted and save an image of the card.
 The commands necessary to do that on my staging machine are:

         umount /dev/sdb1